 The course is fully team-based and is experiential in nature.
 It requires full attendance at all classes (Wednesday evenings), including the first Wednesday in January, and a willingness and ability to meet regularly within the team, outside of class.

-Instructors for 2017 are Paul Cubbon and David Miller on the Sauder side, and Tamara Etmannski and Greg Fitzgerald on the APSC side.
-In 2017 there will be two cohorts running in parallel, with one business and one science instructor teaching each cohort.
-Students will be assigned to a cohort, and teams will be self-formed, within provided parameters, mixing business and science students.
+Instructors for 2018 are Paul Cubbon and DJ Miller on the Sauder side, and Tamara Etmannski and Greg Fitzgerald on the APSC side.
+In 2018 there will be two cohorts running in parallel, with one business and one engineering instructor teaching each cohort.
+Students will be assigned to a cohort, and teams will be self-formed, within provided parameters, mixing business and STEM students.

 NO late applications will be accepted!
 All acceptance decisions will be announced shortly after the deadline!
 Students seeking additional information are encouraged to talk to second year students who have taken the course.
-First year MBA students will receive more information on this course through the Track Information Session in early Fall and the IE track mini-module in Period 2.
-Engineering and science students are invited to attend an information session in the Fall.
-Please contact Tamara Etmannski for details.
+First year MBA students will receive more information on this course through the Track Information Session in early Fall.

-Please note there will be a mandatory pre-course meeting and team formation event on Wednesday November 30th, 2016 from 6:00-8:00pm for all students admitted to the course.
+Please note there will be a mandatory pre-course meeting and team registration event on Wednesday November 29th, 2017 from 6:00-8:00pm for all students admitted to the course.

-Finally, any other inquiries can be directed to email@example.com for Sauder students, or Tamara Etmannski firstname.lastname@example.org for APSC and science students.
+Finally, any other inquiries can be directed to email@example.com for Sauder students, or Tamara Etmannski firstname.lastname@example.org for APSC and other STEM students.